Notable Representations, Key Contacts

 - ERISA violations.

-- Our successful representation as lead counsel of United HealthCare in In Re Managed Care Multidistrict Litigation – one of the largest insurance disputes ever, with billions of dollars at stake.
+- Successful representation as lead counsel of United HealthCare in In Re Managed Care Multidistrict Litigation – one of the largest insurance disputes ever litigated, with billions of dollars at stake.

 - Representing insurance companies in proceedings before the House Committee on Commerce, the Senate Finance Committee and instituted by various state attorneys general.